OFF GRID HOUSE

 Twoflowers Croft

-Larch and corrugate clad, with a twin curved roof, the cabin echoes local agricultural buildings. but under its spruce lined ,double vaulted ceiling is an open plan interior, with full height windows taking advantage of the stunning views, and filling the space with daylight,
+Larch and corrugate clad, with a twin curved roof, the cabin echoes local agricultural buildings.
+Under its spruce lined ,double vaulted ceiling is an open plan interior, with full height windows taking advantage of the stunning views, and filling the space with daylight.

 A dressing room and bed platform sits across the hall from a neat bathroom complete with a Sitz bath.

-Planning conditions stipulated that the corrugate cladding and flue the cabin blends into the hillside, but from the roadside , its little orange doors provide a clue to a warm and welcoming interior .
+Planning conditions stipulate that the corrugate clad cabin blends into the hillside, but its little orange doors signal a warm and welcoming interior.

 Location : Northwest Scotland